 The Ukrainian will very intelligently use feints with both hands and also with his footwork, moving in and out constantly.
 Sometimes he will attack the guard, next time he’ll feint, then will move back out and will then attack the body next time around.
-Overall the constant feinting tactic by Loma is used for couple of reasons:
+Overall the constant feinting tactic by Loma is used for a couple of reasons:

 1. To confuse his opponent and keep them guessing

 2. To see how they will react to his feints so he knows their reactions before he attacks

 Similar to his feinting tricks, Loma will use constant head and upper body movement.
 He’ll also create gaps in his guard to encourage his opponent into throwing a punch only for them to be smacked by a counter punch!
-Watch video below of Loma against Campbell to see this in action!
+Watch the video below of Loma drawing a jab out from Martinez before countering.

 Loma will use this trick against opponents who are using a tighter and compact guard where openings are harder to get.
-The Ukrainian will use this trick by applying pressure by throwing flurry of lighter punches (as mentioned above).
+The Ukrainian will use this trick by applying pressure by throwing a flurry of lighter punches (as mentioned above).
 He will then simply slap down on the guard followed up with a hook.
-This then forces them to create opening due to the danger of getting hit at any angle.
+This then forces them to create openings due to the danger of getting hit at any angle.

 Grappling and wrestling

 Most will not consider Loma to be a top inside fighter, but why would you when you grapple and control the fight for your benefit.
-Much like Floyd Mayweather used to do when up close, Loma will use his glove or forearm on his opponent head to steer them in the direction and location he wants.
+Much like Floyd Mayweather used to do when up close, Loma will use his glove or forearm on his opponent’s head to steer them in the direction and location he wants.
 It’s very much like how Matador will control a bull, Loma will use this tactic to frustrate, set up his next attack and take back the center of the ring.

 Now if you haven’t watched Lee Wylie’s video on YouTube The Tricks, he goes into far more detail on each of the above.
 Make sure to watch below as it truly is a brilliant piece of work that demonstrates all these incredible tricks which Lomachenko looks and does so effortlessly.